Some Frequently Asked Questions about Waivers of International Student Health Insurance

 - If your spouse/parent has employer insurance and you are insured under them.

-- Students who choose to purchase a plan on the Health Insurance Marketplace at www.healthcare.gov – the plan must be at least a “Platinum” metallic level plan to be considered comparable.
-But please note comparable Platinum level plans on the Marketplace will be much more expensive than this UHCSR plan so it is generally not recommended to find coverage on the Marketplace due to cost.
+- Students who choose to purchase a plan on the Health Insurance Marketplace at http://www.healthcare.gov – the plan must be at least a “Platinum” metallic level plan to be considered comparable.
+But please note comparable Platinum level plans on the Marketplace will be much more expensive than this UHCSR plan so it is generally not recommended to find coverage on the Marketplace due to the extra increased cost over the provided student plan.

 Frequently Asked Questions about the Waiver Form